HHS/Head-Start-TTADP/docs/adr/0018-audit-log-archive.md

 ## Decision
-After evaluating the advantages and disadvantages of both alternatives, we have decided to proceed with the second option: Periodic Archiving to S3 using Node.js cron.
+After evaluating the advantages and disadvantages of both alternatives, we are proposing to proceed with the second option: Periodic Archiving to S3 using Node.js cron.

 ## Consequences
 The chosen alternative has the following consequences: